Dans-labs/dariah/docs/Functionality/Workflow.md

           triggerFields:
             - assessmentType
             - submitted
+            - reviewerF
         ```

         It says that if an assessment record is changed, some other records are
         affected, namely its master record in the `contrib` table.

-But not all changes
+        But not all changes in the assessment trigger adjustments,
-        in the assessment trigger adjustments, only changes in one of the
+        only changes in one of the `triggerFields`,
-        `triggerFields`, in this case obviously the field `submitted`.
+        in this case obviously the field `submitted`.

         ??? explanation "other trigger fields"
-            The other trigger field, `assessmentType` is mentioned because of an other
+            The other trigger fields, `assessmentType` and `reviewerF`
+            are mentioned because of other
-            workflow rule, which we have not mentioned here.
+            workflow rules that we have not mentioned here.

         ??? note "triggers also on `linkField`"
             The system adds